oshaughnessy/maysl.soccer/_pages/ref-training.md

   nav: rules
 ---

-This page highlights the rules we apply at each age division and when we either introduce them as teaching steps or really begin to enforce them.
+This page highlights the rules we apply at each age division, and discusses when we just introduce them as teaching steps or really begin to enforce them.
 For more details, please see [Rules]({% link _pages/rules.md %}#growing-with-the-game).

 To summarize the progression of teaching and enforcing rules: